 Note that if you need skilled nursing care to maintain your status (or to slow deterioration), then the care should be provided and is covered by Medicare.
 In addition, patients often receive an array of treatments that don't need to be carried out by a skilled nurse but which may, in combination, require skilled supervision.
 For example, the potential for adverse interactions among multiple treatments may require that a skilled nurse monitor the patient's care and status.
 In such cases, Medicare should continue to provide coverage.

+When you leave a hospital and move to a nursing home that provides Medicare coverage, the nursing home must give you written notice of whether the nursing home believes that you require a skilled level of care and thus merit Medicare coverage.
 Once you are in a facility, Medicare will cover the cost of a semi-private room, meals, skilled nursing and rehabilitative services, and medically necessary supplies.
 Medicare covers 100 percent of the costs for the first 20 days.
-Beginning on day 21 of the nursing home stay, there is a significant co-payment ($176 a day in 2020).
+Beginning on day 21 of the nursing home stay, there is a significant co-payment ($185.50 a day in 2021).
 This copayment may be covered by a Medigap (supplemental) policy.
 After 100 days are up, you are responsible for all costs.

 If you are in a nursing home and the nursing home believes that Medicare will no longer cover you, it must give you a written notice of non-coverage.
 The nursing home cannot discharge you until the day after the notice is given.
 The notice should explain how to file an expedited appeal to a Quality Improvement Organization (QIO).
 A QIO is a group of doctors and other professionals who monitor the quality of care delivered to Medicare beneficiaries.
 You should appeal right away.
 You will not be charged while waiting for the decision, but if the QIO denies coverage, you will be responsible for the cost.
 If the QIO denies coverage, you can appeal the decision to an Administrative Law Judge (ALJ).
 It is recommended that a patient hire a lawyer to pursue an appeal.
 For an article from the Center for Medicare Advocacy on nursing home discharges, click here.